lmfit/lmfit-py/doc/model.rst

 Motivation and simple example: Fit data to Gaussian profile
 ===========================================================

-Let's start with a simple and common example of fitting data to a Gaussian peak.
+We start with a simple and common example of fitting data to a Gaussian peak.
 As we will see, there is a built-in :class:`GaussianModel` class that can help do this, but here we'll build our own.
 We start with a simple definition of the model function:

 .. jupyter-execute::
     :hide-code: